code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-03-26-spring-kafka-avro-bijection-example.md

 * Spring Boot 1.5
 * Maven 3

 We base this example on a previous [Spring Kafka Avro serializer/deserializer example]({{ site.url }}//2017/03/spring-kafka-apache-avro-example.html) in which we used the Avro API's to serialize and deserialize objects.
-As we will see further down below, Bijection allows to convert back and forth in only a couple of lines of code.
+For this tutorial we will be using the Bijection APIs which are a bit easier to use as we will see further down below.

-The <var>user.avsc</var> schema from the [Avro getting started guide](https://avro.apache.org/docs/current/gettingstartedjava.html#Defining+a+schema) describes the fields and their types of our `User` type.
+Starting point is again the <var>user.avsc</var> schema from the [Avro getting started guide](https://avro.apache.org/docs/current/gettingstartedjava.html#Defining+a+schema).
+It describes the fields and their types of a `User` type.

 ``` json
 {"namespace": "example.avro",